hugo2410/Project_monte_carlo/README.md

   It also tests if the expectation is close to the theoretical value for both distributions.
 * RunAllTests this runs all the test described above in one go, to make it easier for the user.

+To run these tests execute the following commands:
+* cd build/src/Test
+* ./RunAllTests

-All necessary Test files for the test can be found in cmake-build-debug/Test_files.
+All necessary Test files for the test can be found in src/Test_files.
 These unit tests are all run with the Google test library which is included in the lib directory of the Test project
 ### Doxygen
 The documentation was designed for doxygen 1.8.16 or higher.